 The idea is the clicker (or you can say “Good” in an enthusiastic voice) helps him understand the action you want.
-Once he’s learnt one step, you don’t automatically reward each time so he tries a bit harder (lifting higher) to impress and earn that treat.
-Last but not least, add in a cue word such as “Shake” or “High five”, so he performs on demand.
+Once he’s learned one step, you don’t automatically reward each time so he tries a bit harder (lifting higher) to impress and earn that treat.
+Last but not least, add a cue word such as “Shake” or “High five”, so he performs on demand.

 #2: “Bang!” or Play Dead